se-edu/se-book/processModels/summary/recap/outcomes.md

-:trophy: Can recall process models :three:
+:trophy: Can explain process models at a higher level :three: